Tips for horse show grooming

 - The mission at a horse show is to be the best you can be, reflecting your hard work at home both in and out of the saddle.
-If you work at your grooming routine at home, there is very little that needs to change at the show.
+If you work at your grooming routine at home, very little needs to change at the show.

-- I’m a big fan of doing a little bit every day, this helps desensitize your horse to some grooming tasks, and it also helps you avoid the last-minute, pre-show grooming blitz when you should be packing, eating, or sleeping.
+- I’m a big fan of doing a little bit every day, this helps desensitize your horse to some grooming tasks and helps you avoid the last-minute, pre-show grooming blitz when you should be packing, eating, or sleeping.

 Things to keep up with at home so horse show grooming is easy:

 - Tail taming.
-Banging the tail, keeping the tail top tidy with either scissors or even clippers or pulling.
+Banging the tail, keeping the tail top tidy with either scissors, clippers, or pulling.
+Your discipline will dictate how the tail should be.
+Hunters are rarely banged, and most event horses have a tail top that is clipped.

 - Tack TLC.
 Keep up with cleaning, conditioning, and safety inspections.